A constitutional co-operative movement

 06

-Hard constitutional limits on concentrated control
+Hard limits on concentrated control

 07

-Clear constitutional rights of every verified member
+Clear constitutional rights for every member

 08